kyma-project/rafter/cmd/extension/asyncapi/README.md

 ### Run a local version

-To run the local version of the CMS AsyncAPI Service without building the binary, use this command:
+To run the local version of the AsyncAPI Service without building the binary, use this command:

 ```bash
 go run main.go